Small Group Tours The Stans | Uzbekistan, Kazakhstan, Kyrgyzstan, Turkmenistan Tour

 This fully escorted small group educational tour to Uzbekistan, Kazakhstan, Kyrgyzstan, and Turkmenistan, or "Odyssey to the Stans," is designed for the adventurous traveller.
 Be prepared for a range of accommodation styles and for reasonably rigorous walking excursions.
 During the tour, you can also expect some long travel days while exploring these four Central Asian countries.

 But the rewards will be incredible.
 Our small group educational program visits places off the regular travel itinerary.
 As such, it combines spectacular scenery, destinations on the UNESCO World Heritage list, and encounters with both ancient cities and modern history.
 This sightseeing tour and walking tour also features a lunch or dinner with a local family or at a local restaurant.
 Local guides introduce us to lifestyles and cultures that may differ dramatically from our own.
-Our small group tour to Uzbekistan, Kazakhstan, Kyrgyzstan, and Turkmenistan is thus for those who remain curious and are seeking an adventure.
+Our Uzbekistan, Kazakhstan, Kyrgyzstan, Turkmenistan small group tour is thus for those who remain curious and are seeking an adventure.

 Our guided tour of the Stans is packed with history.
 Across our journey, we listen to local stories and wonder in awe at the power and control once exerted by bygone rulers.
 In addition, we travel along ancient trade routes that were once part of the Silk Road.
 Each city and place visited enables us to learn more about its role in contemporary society.